Handle with care.

 on bystanders.
 Importantly, expressions of personal power are

-likely to obscure the more subtle expressions of Universal Power.
+likely to obscure the more subtle spiritual influence of

 The hexagram is therefore not necessarily advocating that